 Next, in the drop-down for the database, select the following context settings:

-Database: CITIBIKE Schema = PUBLIC
+Database: CYBERSYNSchema: PUBLIC

 context database settings

-Next we create a table called TRIPS to use for loading the comma-delimited data.
+Next we create a table called COMPANY_METADATA to use for loading the comma-delimited data.
 Instead of using the UI, we use the worksheet to run the DDL that creates the table.
 Copy the following SQL text into your worksheet:

-start_station_name string,
+(cybersyn_company_id string,

-end_station_name string,
+company_name string,

-membership_type string,
+permid_security_id string,

-usertype string,
+primary_ticker string,

 Run the query by placing your cursor anywhere in the SQL text and clicking the blue Play/Run button in the top right of the worksheet.
 Or use the keyboard shortcut [Ctrl]/[Cmd]+[Enter].